Skip to content

 The best technology is the kind you don't have to think about.
 A complicated system creates a barrier for your staff, but an intuitive, user-friendly interface makes adoption easy for everyone, from facility managers to new lifeguards.
 Clear dashboards and simple controls mean your team can spend less time figuring out the software and more time focusing on swimmer safety.
 This is especially important for attracting and retaining the next generation of aquatic professionals, who expect modern, easy-to-use tools.
 The GUARDian Hub is a great example of a system designed for clarity and immediate action.

-Mobile apps and IoT sensors
+Access from Anywhere: Mobile Apps and IoT

 Your facility doesn't stop at the office door, and your safety system shouldn't either.
 Look for technology that uses a network of smart sensors to gather real-time data from your pools.
 This information is most powerful when it’s accessible from anywhere.
 A dedicated mobile app allows you and your team to receive instant alerts and monitor conditions on the go.
 This combination of portable sensors and web-based platforms creates a powerful early warning system, giving you a complete picture of how it works to keep your facility safe right from your phone.